Feeding Edinburgh’s Diners For A Fiver

 Dean’s daughter Layla runs the logistics in the operation, this family business will stay steady on Grassmarket for years to come.
 Its distinctive blue decor and flower hanging baskets will continue to draw in customers and for the moment their celebratory prices.

-The full coverage is at Deadline News and was secured on behalf of the restaurant as part of a public relations campaign carried out by Scottish PR agency Holyrood Partnership, experts in PR for the hotel, restaurant and hospitality sector.
+The full coverage is at Deadline News and was secured on behalf of the restaurant as part of a public relations campaign carried out by Scottish PR agency Holyrood PR, experts in PR for the hotel, restaurant and hospitality sector.